 Virtual brainstorming has advantages and disadvantages, many of which are like onsite brainstorming.
 The benefits include:

-- There is less wasted time in virtual sessions than onsite sessions
+There is less wasted time in virtual sessions than in onsite sessions

 There are several disadvantages including:

-- Professional facilitators are trained in emotional intelligence and how to read body language.
-They can observe the expressions on people’s faces and watch what they do with their hands or the way they are sitting as an indication of whether they are upset or in agreement with the discussion.
-Their fears and apprehensions can be visible by how they act.
+Professional facilitators are trained in emotional intelligence and how to read body language.
+They can observe the expressions on people’s faces.
+And watch what they do with their hands or the way they are sitting as an indication of whether they are upset or in agreement with the discussion.
+Their fears and apprehensions can be visible in how they act.
 This is difficult to observe virtually.

-Effective brainstorming practices increases the chances of success and fosters teamwork.
+Effective brainstorming practices increase the chances of success and foster teamwork.

 Any company can get lucky and occasionally come up with one or two brilliant ideas.
 But if a company wants a continuous stream of great ideas, then educating project teams in correct brainstorming practices is mandatory.
 Brainstorming education should be a requirement for all employees if a company wants a sustained competitive advantage.
 The training must consider the challenges of virtual brainstorming sessions as well as onsite sessions.